 Providing gift cards or other incentives to interviewed customers.

-Cost associated with conducting written surveys.
+Costs associated with conducting written surveys or focus groups.

 Upcoming and Ongoing Events and Programs